sunil-dhaka/sunil-dhaka.github.io/about.markdown

 **What is this website for?** Mostly a portfolio and a place to jot down technical notes for my self reference.
 If something here happens to help you too, that's a bonus.

+**On AI use:** When AI assists in writing a post, it is disclosed as a co-author.
+I rarely use it for first drafts - mostly for spell-checking and rubberducking.

 **Say hello:** Best way to reach me is [email](mailto:sunil.dhaka.iitk@gmail.com).
 Also on [LinkedIn](https://www.linkedin.com/in/sunil-dhaka) and [GitHub](https://github.com/sunil-dhaka).